 Below are the top 5 ranked soccer clubs in North Texas.

-Then if you read further, you can click on the link with all the clubs registered under North Texas Soccer.
+Then if you read further, you’ll see (50+ soccer clubs) registered under North Texas Soccer.

 Don’t move on to a new team only because the team didn’t do well.